Calculate the following exercise:

 then the tens digit of the first number by the ones digit of the second number, and so on.

-We will solve the exercise vertically as well, remembering the rules of keeping the decimal point and multiplying in order (ones, tens, and so on)
+We will once again solve the exercise vertically whilst maintaining the decimal point and multiplying in order (ones, tens, and so on)

 In fact, it's important to remember that a variable attached to a number represents multiplication by itself, for example in this case: